natasjaVgestel/natasjaVgestel.github.io/_posts/2019-04-04-day-onehundredtwentytwo.markdown

 date:   2019-04-04 12:37:39 -0600
 ---
 # Worries:
 It is because of the rapid warming rates here that the glacier behind Palmer Station has been receding so fast (see [day 31](https://natasjavgestel.github.io/blog/2019/01/03/day-thirtyone)).
-Thus, thanks to climate change I was able to work on a project studying climate change that utilizes the newly-exposed soil.
+Thus, thanks to climate change I was able to work on a project studying climate change that utilizes the newly exposed soil.

 ![experimental warming study](/assets/blog_photos/190404/site1.jpg)